 P. S. You can hear CANTO TALK here & follow me on Twitter @ scantojr.

-Tags: Old letters and soldiers To share or post to your site, click on "Post Link".
+Tags: Ferguson and black fathers To share or post to your site, click on "Post Link".
 Please mention / link to the My View by Silvio Canto, Jr. Thanks!